TOPIC: Parables Explained – The Ten Virgins Matthew 25:1

 • On Pentecost the law was given to Moses.

-• On Pentecost the spirit (Holy Spirit) was given to believers.
+• On Pentecost the spirit (Holy Spirit) was given to the “Bride of Christ”.

 5 But while the bridegroom was delayed, they all slumbered and slept.